20 Best Foods for Pregnancy: A Guide to Eating Healthy for You and Your Baby

 12. Non-Fat Milk

 While children are told to have their daily glass of milk for adequate calcium, most adults are deprived of the same.
 As mentioned above, calcium is essential for the growth and development of unborn babies.
-Non-fat milk will provide the necessary nutrient intake, and the low-fat content would prevent unnecessary weight gain.
+Non-fat milk will provide the necessary nutrient intake, and the low-fat content will prevent unnecessary weight gain.

 Tip: A single glass of milk can fulfil twenty-five to thirty per cent of the daily calcium requirement.
 Pregnant women should try and have a glass of non-fat milk daily.